Handle Operators in String Theory: Discussion

-We have followed Polchinski's approach \cite{Polchinski88}, where one takes full advantage of the BRST machinery, including manifest gauge invariance for arbitrary worldsheet Ricci curvature (subject to the topological Euler number constraint).
+In the current document we have followed Polchinski's approach \cite{Polchinski88}, where one takes full advantage of the BRST machinery, including manifest gauge invariance for arbitrary worldsheet Ricci curvature (subject to the topological Euler number constraint).
 This allows one, e.g., to glue string amplitudes together, or to represent higher genus string amplitudes as lower-genus amplitudes with appropriate handle operator insertions.
 E.g., all loop amplitudes may thus be reduced to sphere amplitudes, and in particular OPE associativity or worldsheet duality and modular invariance should suffice to ensure one can cover the entire moduli space.
 To ensure one covers moduli space {\it once} one needs to unravel the various domains of integration of the moduli space integrals, and we have demonstrated this explicitly in some simple examples.
 The construction is globally well-defined in moduli space and exact. \sk

 We have demonstrated explicitly that the resulting amplitudes are gauge invariant (at arbitrary loop order), in that BRST-exact insertions decouple up to boundary terms in moduli space.
 Although modular invariance is not manifest, we have also demonstrated explicitly that the resulting amplitudes are modular-invariant at one loop.
-It will be important to demonstrate modular invariance at arbitrary loop order; this should presumably be automatic but this has not been shown.
-We have also paid careful attention to various boundary terms that arise when one cuts open a handle, which are required in order for the resulting amplitudes (or moduli integrands) to depend only on complex structure and not on a specific choice of coordinates or metric. \sk
+It will be important to demonstrate modular invariance at arbitrary loop order.
+We have also paid careful attention to various boundary terms that arise when one cuts open a handle, which are required in order for the resulting amplitudes (or moduli integrands) to depend only on worldsheet complex structure and not on a specific choice of coordinates or metric. \sk

+The first six sections are (modulo parts in Sec.~\ref{sec:NOII} and Sec.~\ref{sec:WuYang}) entirely background-independent, whereas in the remaining Sec.~\ref{sec:EHOC} and Sec.~\ref{sec:EA} we focused on vanilla bosonic string theory to demonstrate a simple and explicit realisation of handle operators. \sk